Does Ovulation Make You Feel Sick? Here's What Science Has To Say About Feeling A Little Queasy

 There are a couple different reasons why you might feel sick to your stomach around the time that you ovulate.
 Women experience changes in their hormone levels during this time.
-Specifically, according to American Pregnancy Association, we experience a surge in something called the luteinizing hormone, or LH, 12 to 36 hours prior to ovulation.
+Specifically, according to Medical News Today, we experience a surge in something called the luteinizing hormone, or LH, 12 to 36 hours prior to ovulation.
 If you've ever used a home ovulation kit, this is the hormone that it measures.
 This quick spike in the LH hormone can throw your digestive system out of whack, thus making some women feel nauseated, explains the fertility blog Conceive Success.
 (And throwing you for a loop as you wonder about pregnancy symptoms.)

 For Rachel Rodriguez, 27, there is absolutely no mistaking when she's ovulating.
 "I can literally feel whether my egg is releasing from my left or right ovary each month about two weeks before my period.
 The pain is worse than my period cramps.
 It feels like something is being carved out, and Advil and exercise don't help.
 It usually lasts about 45 minutes," Rodriguez tells Romper.